Guide, Updated 30 April 2026

 The cycle network on Portsea Island is extensive, with segregated lanes along the seafront and through parts of the city.
 The lane priority at junctions has changed in recent years, and learners who have not driven in Portsmouth recently can be caught out by the new layouts.

 Portsmouth has been running at around 46 to 49 percent for car tests in recent quarters, close to the UK national figure.
 The centre sits in the middle of the highest-volume rankings and is comfortably outside the hardest centres list.
-For comparison with the other south coast city, see the Southampton guide.
+For comparison with the other south coast city, see the Southampton guide, and for a Thames Valley centre at a similar rate the Reading driving test guide.

 Three things give a Portsmouth learner the strongest edge.
 First, drive the M275 in both directions repeatedly until the slip roads at Tipner and Rudmore feel routine.
 The merge-on-merge-off rhythm is the most common cause of serious faults on Portsmouth routes.
 Second, practise the residential streets in Southsea and Fratton where the parked-car density on both sides makes the parallel parking and bay-park manoeuvres genuinely harder.
 Third, log time on the seafront road through Old Portsmouth, where pedestrian and cycle priority interactions are part of what examiners watch for.